StefanDona/TestCafe-Testing/README.md

 ### 2. Test Data Management
 - Centralized test data in dedicated modules
-- Random data generation for unique test runs
+- Dynamic random data generation using Chance.js for unique test runs
+- Intelligent date formatting for HTML date inputs (YYYY-MM-DD format)
 - Separation of test data from test logic
+- Support for both default random values and custom parameter overrides

 ### 3. Test Independence and Atomicity
 - Each test is self-contained and independent